Tommy Robinson: New trial

-Three days before his scheduled sentencing on 11 July, Robinson appeared on The Alex Jones Show on the right-wing conspiracy channel Info Wars to appeal for political asylum in the United States, saying:
+Three days before his scheduled sentencing on 11 July, Robinson appeared on The Alex Jones Show on the right-wing conspiracy channel InfoWars to appeal for political asylum in the United States, saying:

 I feel like I'm two days away from being sentenced to death in the U.K. for journalism.
 Today, I am calling on the help of Donald Trump, his administration and the Republican Party to grant me and my family political asylum in the United States of America. ...
 I beg Donald Trump, I beg the American government, to look at my case.
 I need evacuation from this country because dark forces are at work. ...
 This is a direct appeal on behalf of my family – we love the United States, I have no future here [in Britain].
 The country has fallen.

-Robinson said that British jails are controlled by jihadi gangs and he would be killed while in prison (the UK has no death penalty).
-Although Robinson has in the past been refused entry to the US, and was jailed in 2012 for using a friend's passport to enter the country, in October 2018 he was invited by Congressional Republicans to speak in Washington, but could not obtain a visa in time.
-President Trump's ambassador for international religious freedom, the former Senator Sam Brownback raised the issue of Robinson's imprisonment with the British government in 2018, and the president's son, Donald Trump Jr. has in the past tweeted in Robinson's support.
+US President Trump's ambassador for international religious freedom, former Senator Sam Brownback, raised the issue of Robinson's imprisonment with the British government in 2018, and Trump's son Donald Trump Jr. tweeted in support of Robinson.
 On 11 July 2019, Robinson was jailed for nine months at the Old Bailey.
 He described the sentence as an "absolute joke" and called for protests.
-Outside the court, some of his supporters booed and a crowd marched towards the building chanting "we want Tommy out"; some began pelting police with bottles and cans.
+Outside the court, some of his supporters booed and a crowd marched toward the building chanting "we want Tommy out"; some began pelting police with bottles and cans.
 Robinson had already served 69 days and would be required to serve about another ten weeks.
 On 13 September 2019, Robinson was released from prison after serving nine weeks.
 Several days later, he said that he had spoken to Julian Assange in prison, and announced that he supported him.

-Other criminal convictions

-Robinson's criminal record also includes convictions for violence, financial and immigration frauds, drug possession, and public order offences.
-He had previously served at least three separate custodial sentences: in 2005 for assault, in 2012 for using false travel documents, and in 2014 for mortgage fraud.